bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 </div>

 ## Setup
-To fully use this code you must have an AWS account and credentials must be supplied.
+To interact with all aspects of this code you must have an AWS account and credentials must be supplied.
 To check if you have credentials stored on your computer type in the following command into the terminal.
 `cat ~/.aws/credentials`

 If the credentials are not present, make sure you set up an AIM user and save your credentials in the following format: